 Our chaplain volunteers must attend a minimum of one meeting a month and help to run activities.
 There are other ways you could get involved too, including supporting events and occasions with religious meaning, help induct new cadets and offer emotional support, pastoral care and moral guidance to our young people.

-Civilian Committees determine the running of the Air Training Corps (ATC) from squadron level through to representation on the Air Defence Council.
+Civilian Committees help with the running of the Air Training Corps (ATC) from squadron level through to representation at National Level.
 Each squadron has a committee that is made up of parents and friends.
 Its role is to assist the squadron’s Commanding Officer, raise funds and ensure the squadron maintains direction.

 Committees meet to their own timetable, usually once-a-month, under the direction of a Chairman, Secretary and Treasurer.
 Most squadron Civilian Committees will be very pleased to accept offers of extra help - even if you can't commit to regular or long term assistance.